-When someone says he or she is a civil service employee or a civil servant, it means that person works for a government agency, whether it be federal, state, or local.
+When someone says they are a civil service employee or a civil servant, it means that person works for a government agency, whether it be federal, state, or local.
 Each government entity is responsible for its own employment system, takes care of its own personnel needs, and engages in different hiring practices.

 Pros and Cons of Public Employment

 Believed by many to be among the most secure work environments, jobs in government are highly sought after.
 Excellent retirement and health benefits are what attract many people to these jobs.
 Not all governments, though, are generous with the benefits they offer.
 Also, government agencies have faced some of the same problems, including downsizing, the private sector has faced in recent years.

 Salaries in the public sector often are competitive with those in the private sector.
 If you add benefits to these salaries, they often come out ahead.
 Wages increase with time spent in a particular government agency.
 In many systems, these increases in salary are called steps.